TexasInstruments/simplelink-lowpower-f2-sdk/source/ti/common/bim/README.md

 into the field.
 By defining `PERSIST_HDR_LOC`, you will also see improved BIM boot up times as the BIM no longer needs to search through the internal flash for the P-App header.

-Similarly, following optional features are supported by Dual Image on-chip BIM
-variant:

-`FEATURE_SWITCH_VALID_IMAGES` - By enabling this macro, the feature to be able to switch between the two valid on-chip application images is enabled.
-For both the images to be valid, they should have the same security version, apart from passing other checks like CRC, sign verfication etc. By default this feature is disabled.

-`BIM_ERASE_INVALID_IMAGE` - By enabling this macro, invalid images will be erased by BIM.
-By default this feature is disabled.